amckennafoster/nbidata/docs/metadata/metadata.md

 #### License

+The recommended license is Creative Commons Attribution 4.0.
+This allows maximum reusability and users must cite this upload.
+For more information on the world of open data licenses see <a href="{{site.baseurl}}/reference/>">the references section</a> of this site.

 #### Embargoes
 Enter the Embargo inforamtion in this field and note why the data is embargoed and what month and year it should be published.